 Ever since Bugsy Siegel opened the Flamingo Hotel and Casino in 1947, Las Vegas has attracted people from all over for the gambling, nightlife and entertainment.
 What once was a mob dominated destination with little more than casinos filled with smoke, dice and cards has evolved into what is billed as the “Entertainment Capitol of the World”.
-Today Las Vegas is a popular destination for weddings, bachelor and bachelorette parties, family vacations and conferences.
+Today Las Vegas is one of the best bachelor party destinations but is also popular for weddings, family vacations and conferences.
 With over 1700 licensed places to gamble in Las Vegas, you’ll have no problem finding a place for betting.
 Las Vegas offers more than gambling though.
 With all the conferences and families making Vegas their destination of choice, there’s a lot of activities that have been built to attract the non-gambler or just those wanting to take a break from the tables and slots.
 The following is our list of things to do and see in Las Vegas besides just the Casinos.

 15. Area 51 Tour